davidk003/cse15l-lab-reports/LabReport4.md

 ## Step 9: Commit and push the resulting change to your Github account (you can pick any commit message!)

-Now that we have finished fixing the code, we can move onto making the updates availible to our repository.
+Now that we have finished fixing the code, we can move onto making the updates available to our repository.

 * Type `git add ListExamples.java` and `<enter>` to add the file as a change.
 * Type `git commit -m "[Your commit message here]"` to commit the change.